Mission Control Agent

 • infrastructure details, such as the names of the primary, backup, and monitoring zones, configuration details for Datadog, and storage and load balancer parameters

 Additionally, the customer data center is registered with the Home Cloud and is locked to the customer account.
-All Mission Control Agents running in the customer virtual network or Kubernetes cluster are authenticated and similarly locked to the customer's PubSub+ Cloud account using API keys.

 Permissions Required for the Mission Control Agent

 The Mission Control Agent requires a service account with the specific permissions.
-The service account requires a minimal set of permissions that permit the Mission Control Agent to manage and configure event broker services and communicate with the Solace Home Cloud.
+The service account requires a minimal set of permissions that permit the Mission Control Agent to manage and configure event broker services and communicate with the PubSub+ Home Cloud.

 Depending on the deployment chosen, the following permissions are required for the Mission Control Agent: